 This course is designed for students in 4-8 teacher certification areas.
-Students are assigned to the public school classroom all day for fourteen (14) weeks.
+Students are assigned to the public school classroom all day for fourteen (14) weeks to reach a total of seventy (70) days in the classroom.
 During that time, they observe their cooperating teacher to become oriented to classroom procedure, and then begin to assume increasing responsibility for teaching the classes.
 One day each week all clinical teachers meet on the University campus for a one-hour seminar.
 Seminar is a required part of clinical teaching and all clinical teachers are expected to attend.
 (Clinical teaching laboratory fee required).
 Prerequisites: Cumulative and professional development GPA of 2.75; major GPA of 2.75; admission to the Clinical Teaching Level; have received a passing score on both the PPR and respective content area TExES certification exams; required to have a criminal history check to determine suitability for public school placement.